Candida

 taking steroid creams aimed at calming the inflammation,

-rash and burning sensation in the infected
+rash and burning sensation in the infected area.
+Another

-Unfortunately, antibiotics are incapable to
+bacteria.
+Unfortunately, antibiotics are incapable of

-differentiate between Candida and the friendly bacteria,
+differentiating between Candida and the friendly

-chronic infections, thus aggravate candidiasis in the
+from chronic infections, thus aggravating candidiasis in

-long run.
-Moreover, the conventional approach ignores
+the long run.
+Moreover, the conventional approach

-the underlying factors that contribute to Candida
+ignores the underlying factors that contribute to

-infection.
+Candida infection.

-conditions that foster yeast
+When the underlying conditions that foster yeast

 aggravation are left untreated, it can often pave the

-way for greater much dangerous health complications.
+way for greater and more dangerous health

 The

-holistic all-natural approach is focused on tackling
+holistic, all-natural approach is focused on tackling

-fundamental causes as well as the external
+the fundamental causes, as well as the external

 manifestations of Candida

-strengthening the immune system by following a
+strengthening the immune system by following

 comprehensive dietary and lifestyle changes,